Rochford District

+The district was planned to be merged with Southend-on-Sea City Council and Castle Point by the government as part of local government reform in 2028.
+However, in September 2026, the government suspended the plans, and elections for the current council would take place in May 2027.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972, covering the whole area of two former districts, which were abolished at the same time: